Musare/Musare/README.md

 # MusareNode

-This is a rewrite of the original [Musare](https://github.com/Musare/MusareMeteor) in NodeJS, Express, SocketIO and VueJS.
-Everything is ran in it's own docker container, but you can also run it without Docker.
+Based off of the original [Musare](https://github.com/Musare/MusareMeteor), which utilized Meteor.

+MusareNode now uses NodeJS, Express, SocketIO and VueJS - among other technologies.
+We have also implemented the ability to host Musare in [Docker Containers](https://www.docker.com/).

-The site is available at [https://musare.com](https://musare.com).
+The master branch is available at [musare.com](https://musare.com) You can also find the staging branch at [musare.dev](https://musare.dev)

+## Contact

+Get in touch with us via email at [core@musare.com](mailto:core@musare.com) or join our [Discord Guild](https://discord.gg/Y5NxYGP).

+You can also find us on [Facebook](https://www.facebook.com/MusareMusic) and [Twitter](https://twitter.com/MusareApp).

 ### Our Stack